How Government Contractors can Compete in the Federal Marketplace on Sustainability & GHG Emissions Management

 In this article we detail the ways that professional services and IT firms bidding on government contracts, including engineering and consulting firms, can receive additional credits to win more contracts through disclosure of their GHG emissions for scopes 1, 2 and 3.
 Read on for expert insights to stay competitive in the federal marketplace.

-Navigating the Federal Government’s Sustainability Initiatives
+Understanding the Federal Government’s Sustainability Initiatives

 Recent Federal government sustainability initiatives include the Biden Administration’s Executive Orders (EOs), open Federal Acquisition Regulation (FAR) cases, and several recent agency requests for ESG related information.